plone/training/docs/effective-volto/backend/plone-restapi-endpoints.md

 - `PATCH /folder/{document-id}` to update a document
 - `DELETE /folder/{document-id}` to remove a document

-plone.restapi comes with many many endpoints, covering a lot of the Plone backend functionality.
+plone.restapi comes with many many endpoints, covering a most of the Plone backend functionality.
 By convention the endpoints are named with a single `@` as prefix, to show similarity to the classic Browser Views.
 Some examples include: